 To make sure that you subsequently are logging in to the correct Raspberry Pi, you can create a file in the home directory in the rootfs partition.
 Change name to something informative, for example:

 Unmount the SD-card, and plug it in into your Raspberry Pi.
-Power up the Raspberry Pi.
+Power up the

+If you do not have any serial cable (and not have disabled DCHP), connect the Raspberry Pi to your local network.
 Find the IP address of it by running this on a Linux machine on the network (replace the hostname if you have changed it):

 Verify that it is the correct machine by checking that is disappears when the power is disconnected.